Find a quick, easy and affordable way to send money to Uganda using a specialist money transfer service.

 How do I compare transfer companies when transferring and receiving money via Uganda?

 - Exchange rates.
 How do the company’s exchange rates compare to those offered by its competition?
 If it consistently offers some of the best rates, check to make sure there aren’t high fees attached.
 Some companies will hide high fees alongside competitive exchange rates.

 - Transaction fees.
 Most companies will charge you a fee each time you send a transfer, so check to see the amount you will have to pay for each transaction.
-It’s also worth investigating whether the fee will not be charged if you transfer a large amount.
+It’s also worth investigating whether the fee will be waived if you transfer a large amount of money.

 - Transfer methods.
 Do you place transfers online or by visiting a branch?
 Are phone and mobile app transfers offered as well?